 git annex sync --content)

-The biggest problems are that it can do everything, which makes documentation quite dense, and the documentation is not that great.
+The biggest problems are that it can do everything, which makes documentation quite dense, and the documentation can be hard to navigate.

 You probably know what git is - it tracks versions of files.
 The full